mkohler/cython_swig/README.rst

 .. class:: handout

     All good libraries need to report their version.
-So we'll make a function that returns it's version as a C string.
+So we'll make a function that returns its version as a C string.

 adder.c: get_version()
 ======================